Forzooo/cryptographyComplements/docs/functions/basediscretelogarithm.rst

 Base Discrete Logarithm
 =======================

-This function calculates the discrete logarithm given a base, congruence, and modulo.
+This function calculates the discrete logarithm from a given base, congruence, and modulo.

 .. warning::
     The function won't stop even if there isn't a number that can resolve the discrete logarithm.